 The groupBy()

-query function is used to group
+query function is used to

-GROUP BY
+similar to the GROUP BY

-method in SQL databases.
+in SQL databases.

-Parameter | Type | Required | Default | Description |
+Parameter | Type | Required | Default Value | Description |

 ---|---|---|---|---|

-field [a] | Array of strings | required | This specifies which field or fields to group. | |
+field [a] | array of strings | required | This specifies which field or fields to group. | |

-function | Array of Aggregate Functions | optional[b] | count(as=_count) | This specifies which aggregate functions to use with each group. |
+function | array of aggregate functions | optional[b] | count(as=_count) | This specifies which aggregate functions to use with each group.
+If several aggregators are listed for the function parameter, then their outputs are combined using the rules described for stats() . |

 limit | string | optional[b] | 20,000 | This sets the limit for the number of group elements.
 Default value controlled by GroupDefaultLimit dynamic configuration, max value controlled by GroupMaxLimit . |